redhat-et/agent-orchestration/README.md

 ## Note

-A production agent discovery pattern needs at least basic security. we also have no stable best practices for deployment if agents.
+A production agent discovery pattern needs at least basic security. we also have no stable best practices for deployment of agents.
 This is only a rough exploration of the possible implementation and use cases of combining Openshift and A2A.

 ## About